Rally di Roma Capitale 2020 - 24-26/07/2020

 1: Rome’s famous Colosseum, which features on the Roma parade route, is the largest amphitheatre ever built.
 Construction began in AD 72 and was completed in AD 80.

-2: In stark contrast, Rally di Roma Capitale took place for the first time in 2013, joining the ERC roster in 2017.
+2: In stark contrast, Rally di Roma Capitale took place for the first time in 2013 and joined the ERC roster in 2017.

 3: The commune of event base Fiuggi, to the southeast of central Rome, was made famous by its natural spring water and the healing powers it possesses.

-4: Rome was one of two European capitals to host ERC action in 2017 with Nicosia home to a stage of the Cyprus Rally.
+4: Rome was one of two European capitals to host the ERC in 2019 with Nicosia home to the Cyprus Rally.

 5: Italy has celebrated 23 European championship triumphs over the years.
-Giandomenico Basso and Luca Rossetti are both three-time winners.
+Giandomenico Basso and Luca Rossetti are both multiple winners.